Margit Rankin & Miriam Bartha

 Puget Sound Teachers As Scholars program

-Teachers As Scholars - fellowship search
+Teachers As Scholars - mba scholarships for women

 At 34 sites across the nation, the Woodrow Wilson National Fellowship Foundation’s seminars for teachers have offered intellectual reinvigoration for K–12 teachers by engaging them as the scholars they are—and in so doing, have forged powerful new links between high school and college.
 This initiative, Teachers As Scholars, represents both a new vision of professional development and a vital collaboration between college and university faculty and public school teachers.